ianomc/ionic-navview/README.md

 - You can include templates in index.html itself using a script of type "text/ng-template".
 They should go in your body tag.

-- When you change state, the template for the new state is inserted between the <ion-nav-view> and </ion-nav-view> tags.
+- When you change state, the template for the new state is inserted between the &lt;ion-nav-view&gt; and &lt;/ion-nav-view&gt; tags.
 Everytime the state changes, the HTML between those tags is replaced.

 - ion-nav-view's expect ion-views inside them.